joehillen/monix/README.md

 # Intro

-djbmon (working name) is a UNIX-like system monitor with UNIX inspired configuration.
+monix is a UNIX-like system monitor with UNIX inspired configuration.

-djbmon is meant extremely flexible, reliable, reusable, testable, and programming language agnostic.
+monix is meant extremely flexible, reliable, reusable, testable, and programming language agnostic.

-djbmon regularly runs a collection of asynchronous jobs.
+monix regularly runs a collection of asynchronous jobs.

 A job is a directory that contains 3 scripts (`run`, `reduce`, and `send`) and 1 configuration file (`config`)